usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-details.rst

 A report is created by the ``uforge-scan`` binary based on all the information discovered.
 This report is transferred via HTTPS to UForge AppCenter.

+.. note:: The extra files are only included in the archive if the user is performing a scan with overlay.

 UForge AppCenter stores all the report information.
 This data is then processed to identify what information is missing by UForge AppCenter to rebuild the source machine.
 The processing includes:

 	* which operating system native packages UForge AppCenter does not have in its repository or in an incremental scan.